Workbench best practices

 - See some of the most helpful Keyboard Shortcuts

-You'll find a more extended list of Keyboard Shortcuts under preferences:
+You'll find a more extended list of Keyboard Shortcuts in the command palette.

 Quickly jump from UDF Builder to File Explorer